 Trends change from decade to decade.
 There are diets that are high-carb, others that are low-carb, and others that are in between.
 Different authorities recommend different exercise routines and amounts of sleep.
 Some may even make recommendations about social interaction, in-person friendships, and mental habits.

-My suggestion is to mostly ignore this advice beyond the obvious points, like "eat common-sense healthy foods", "get some exercise", "sleep enough", and "think positive" (plus maybe a few more specific recommendations, like getting enough vitamin B12 as a vegetarian and taking medicine that your doctor prescribes).
+My suggestion is to take non-obvious nutrition advice with many doses of salt (although there's conflicting evidence about the health effects of salt!).
+I would focus on very mainstream advice, like "eat common-sense healthy foods", "get some exercise", "sleep enough", and "think positive" (plus maybe a few more specific recommendations, like getting enough vitamin B12 as a vegetarian and taking medicine that your doctor prescribes).
 Whenever I've tried to follow guidelines on "how you're supposed to do" something in the domains of nutrition and fitness -- thinking I was "being more scientific" by adhering to research -- it has ended up making me feel worse than before, while only adding stress and guilt.
 No one knows your body's and brain's needs better than your body and brain.
 You have massive numbers of sensors and neural networks to monitor physiological variables, maintain equilibrium, and modify bodily sensations to tell you what needs to change.
 You don't need a study to tell you that sleeping too little is unhealthy; just follow your body's own cravings for sleep.
 You don't need a study to say that eating lots of sugar at once causes an insulin spike; you can feel for yourself that it's unpleasant to get a sudden sugar high and then collapse to a sugar low.
 Likewise, you can feel for yourself that exercise gives you more energy, helps you think better, and makes you feel less stressed.

 The body is an extremely complex system.
 Thinking that you know better than it does about what it needs seems to have bigger downside risk than upside benefit.
-Of course, the body (unlike your laptop) is also highly robust against changes, so there's room for it to adapt to different lifestyle routines, but it's important not to go to extremes.
+Of course, the body (unlike, say, your laptop) is also highly robust against changes, so there's room for it to adapt to different lifestyle routines, but it's important not to go to extremes.
 In general, the heuristic of "do what normal people do" is safer than constructing a complex alternative way of doing things.
-For instance, it's plausible that Ray Kurzweil's ~200 pills per day cause more expected harm than benefit.
-In a similar way, tinkering with the internal system files on your computer is more likely to mess things up than to improve a problem unless you really know what you're doing.
+For instance, while I don't know any of the details, I find it plausible that Ray Kurzweil's ~200 pills per day cause more expected harm than benefit.
+In a similar way, tinkering with the system files on your computer is more likely to mess things up than to improve a problem unless you really know what you're doing.